-While a space link is active, a respective transfer service can start and stop.
+While a space link is active, a respective data delivery transfer service can start and stop – but not while it is inactive.
 Hence, the super-state organization that describes a return space link owning return data transport states (and the same for forward) still applies.
 If a service has components in both directions, then the data transports will be split accordingly in parts with respect to their direction.
+If a transfer service is independent of the space link availability, then a data transport state needs to be added orthogonal to the return and forward space link availability states.

-What is not accounted for in the above is how to manage the specific “types” of space links and transfer services that are added as part of extension.
+The next order of information organization is accounting for the different data delivery transfer services.
+How does an event sequence, in which each event has a distinct set of parameters, properly describe the event in a way that clearly associates the parameters with the proper transfer service being specified?
+What is not accounted for in the above is how to manage the specific “types” of data delivery transfer services that are added as part of extension.
 In the Blue 1 specification, this manifested itself in specific state instances and specific parameters.
-How a return or forward space link is defined does require some change to account for extensibility.

-Additional data transport availability states are needed to reflect the transfer services that were not covered by Blue 1 and to also cover transfer services within the scope of Blue 2.

-The state model has been enhanced to model new types of space links or new types of data transport, where the types vary from a new service, an extended service or a localized service.

-Figure 0-3, (Extended) State model with two types of return space links
+How a return or forward transfer service is defined does require some change to account for extensibility.
+This informs the decision to either adopt the extended parameters as part of an existing state (of behavior) or create a new state to capture the behavior separately.
+As we add new transfer services, are we still within the realm of one data transport state?
+Are additional data transport availability states needed ?
+The Blue 1 recommendation combined RAF and RCF data delivery transfer services into one RSpaceLinkDataTransportState.
+This made sense for Blue 1’s scope but does it still apply with ROCF, RUTF, return file service, etc, and does it still make sense to combine all the parameters in one data transport state?
+There are two approaches: 1) combine all parameters in one state or 2) have a state for each data transfer service.
+The state model should be enhanced to model new types of data transport, where the types vary from a new data delivery transfer service, an extended service or a localized service.

 Since it is expected that not all transfer services can be covered in the scope of Blue 2, the event sequence extensibility framework should address transitioning these services using the extensibility mechanisms that are designed as part of Blue 2.

-The same goes for SLS Transfer Instances and their respective Data Transport Availability states.

-Function group impact – with the emphasis now on function group and resource definitions, the event sequence profile should also follow suit.
-As discussed in the service package component write-up, the structure built around the R401 and F401 based space link carrier specification will be replaced by a design that focuses on functional group and resources.
-This will allow for substitution of different functional group/resources.
-However, in general, the 1st level decomposition of the event sequence is by services ie. space link services and transfer services (and in the future, space internetworking services).
+Where does monitored data service and service control fit in an event sequence?
+Does it need to be sequenced with respect to the states or is it just a persistent service started and stopped for the duration of the package (thinking of the monitor data service here).
+Service control may have more relevance and is a question of whether service control directives change or establish new states.

 Key changes

 The parameters for each space link availability state and each data transport availability state have been identified as areas for extension points.
+This is mainly to address local definitions of each state.

 To handle external space link references, a separate container has been added.
 Because the external space link can also be composed of extended events, the external reference is also an extension point.

 In the case that the functional group behind space link services is drastically different or must be localized then the space link availability state is an extension point.